 Mobile hotspots can be reserved in our online catalog.
 Hotspots check out for seven days and can be returned to any library branch.

 This service is generously supported by the Alachua County Library District Foundation.

-Alachua County residents with a library card in good standing.
+Alachua County residents with a library card in good standing, with no more than five overdue items or $50 in charges.
 Student Library Cardholders cannot check out a hotspot.

-Hotspots may be checked out for seven days.
+Hotspots check out for seven days.
 Hotspots will renew if there are no holds.

 Hotspots may be returned to any Alachua County Library District branch or book drop.

 - How many hotspots can a person check out?